Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: CONCLUSIONS

 \section{CONCLUSIONS}

 Percolation of overlapping and extended shapes on lattices that interpolate between discrete and continuum models is a topic of recent interest.
-This work investigates the percolation of aligned, overlapping, and non-symmetric shapes on lattices.
-First, we use a lattice version of excluded volume theory to show that shape-asymmetry leads to some intriguing consequences regarding the percolation behavior.
-As a quintessential example of an asymmetric object, we investigate the case of aligned and overlapping rectangles on a square lattice in detail and show that for rectangles of width unity (sticks), the percolation threshold is a monotonically decreasing function of the stick length.
+This work investigates the percolation of aligned, overlapping, and anisotropic shapes on lattices.
+First, we use a lattice version of excluded volume theory to show that shape-anisotropy leads to some intriguing consequences regarding the percolation behavior.
+As a quintessential example of an anisotropic object, we investigate the case of aligned and overlapping rectangles on a square lattice in detail and show that for rectangles of width unity (sticks), the percolation threshold is a monotonically decreasing function of the stick length.
 In contrast, for rectangles of width greater than two, the percolation threshold is a monotonically increasing function of the length.
 The percolation threshold is independent of its length for rectangles of width two.
+This independence of threshold on the length of a side holds for $d-$dimensional hypercubiods as well for specific integer values for the lengths of the remaining sides.
 The limiting case of the length of the rectangles going to infinity shows some remarkable behavior.
 It is found that the limiting value depends upon the rectangle's width.
 This is in stark contrast to the continuum percolation of aligned overlapping rectangles for which the percolation threshold is independent of the aspect ratio.
 The general notion that continuum percolation of aligned objects can be considered the limiting case of corresponding discrete model \cite{koza1} is only valid for symmetric shapes.
-Expressions for percolation threshold for a few different asymmetric shapes are also obtained using the lattice version of excluded volume theory.
+Our research extends beyond rectangles, demonstrating that similar results hold for anisotropic objects on various lattices and dimensions and give trends and numerical estimates of percolation thresholds for several such shapes and lattices.

 We present simulation results for the percolation thresholds, which verify the predictions of the excluded volume theory.
 The percolation thresholds from simulations show that the results of the lattice-excluded volume theory give very good results, and its accuracy increases with the size of the extended shapes.
 We also determine the critical exponents for the model using simulations, which confirm that the model with finite rectangles belongs to the same universality class as the usual lattice percolation.